Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         sudo dnf install xorg-x11-drv-nvidia-cuda

 ***
+### OpenMandriva Installation (Unofficial)
+* OBS Studio is included in OpenMandriva Lx3 non-free repository and in restricted repository for upcoming Lx4 release - available now as Cooker.

+    **For OpenMandriva Lx3:**

+* Graphical: search and install "obs-studio" on "OpenMandriva Install and Remove Software" (Rpmdrake)
+* Command-line: install it via terminal/konsole with the following command: "urpmi obs-studio"

+    **For OpenMandriva Lx4:

+* Coming soon...

+***
 ### openSUSE Installation (Unofficial)
   - The Packman repository contains the obs-studio package since it requires the fuller version of FFmpeg which is in Packman for legal reasons.
 If you